-- An event causing significant network disruption or the inability to promptly recover from short-term disruptions may result in lost revenue, customer disruption and additional costs to the Group. - Public health concerns impacting populations at scale could see an adverse effect on the Group where governments choose to impose restrictions, as would any future pandemic outbreak, or other material event impacting operations or customers' ability to travel. - The Group's airlines may not be able to resource their operations sufficiently resulting in impacts to customers and brands. - The Group's airlines are reliant on critical third parties to deliver goods and services to maintain operations and meet customer expectations and any failure of the level of service or reliability and delivery of goods may impact operational resilience and our customers.

-- Management has business continuity plans to mitigate this risk to the extent feasible, with focus on operational and financial resilience and customer and colleague safety and recovery. - The Group's airlines have standby aircraft and crew in place to improve resilience. - Resilience to minimise the impact of ATC airspace restrictions and strike action on the Group's customers and operations is in place. - All of the Group's airlines are focused on developing customer disruption management tools to help our customers in times of disruption.
+- Public health concerns impacting populations at scale could see an adverse effect on the Group where governments choose to impose restrictions, as would any future pandemic outbreak, or other material event impacting operations or customers' ability to travel. - The Group's airlines may not be able to resource their operations sufficiently resulting in impacts to customers and brands. - The Group's airlines are reliant on critical third parties to deliver goods and services to maintain operations and meet customer expectations and any failure of the level of service or reliability and delivery of goods may impact operational resilience and our customers. - Resilience to minimise the impact of ATC airspace restrictions and strike action on the Group's customers and operations is in place. - All of the Group's airlines are focused on developing customer disruption management tools to help our customers in times of disruption.

-People, culture and employee relations
+9 People, culture and employee relations